arcadebridge/arcadeidleengine-website/docfx_project/articles/basic-concepts.md

-# Basic Concepts
+# Concepts

-These are the basic concepts to really understand what is going on behind the scenes.
-Every system is departmentalized into its own section.
+These explanations offer comprehensive insights into the underlying concepts.
+The systems are intentionally crafted with the assumption that documentation may not be necessary, but this space is available if you find any difficulty in grasping the concepts.

+All systems are designed with simplicity, easy extensibility, and maximum isolation in mind, enabling independent use.
+The codebase has been meticulously constructed for clarity, ensuring that no component engages in unnecessarily complex calculations or enigmatic actions.

+## Actors
+The responsibility of moving characters, primarily the player, though other characters like workers can also utilize it, lies within this system.
+Components such as `HumanoidAnimationManager` are encompassed here.
+Additionally, it houses the `InputChannel` for facilitating communication between the UI (Joystick) and the game world (player character).

 ## Booting
-Booting scene has a collection of GameObjects for initializing the game.
-It waits for the loading save data (and possibly by your custom scripts other types of initialization too like SDK initializations, or fetching remote config data).
-Then `GameBooter` uses `IntVariable` to get the latest current level we are in and use that for loading a new level.
-When you hit play in the Editor (and in the runtime as well) the Booting scene will be loaded first, and then the Booting scene will load the scene by using an index that is coming from the current level variable.
+The Booting scene contains a collection of GameObjects responsible for initializing the game.
+It awaits the loading of save data and potentially other types of initialization, such as SDK initializations or fetching remote config data through custom scripts.
+Subsequently, the `GameBooter` employs the `IntVariable` to retrieve the latest current level information, utilizing it to load a new level.
+When you initiate playback in the Editor (and during runtime), the Booting scene takes precedence, loading the scene based on an index derived from the current level variable.

+## Data
+Contains data types and tools to let you store high-level data like score, coin, collected resource count and so on.
+They can be stored using any `Saveable` class.

-## Save System
+### Save System
 Arcade Idle Engine contains a lot of ScriptableObjects, some of them is just plain data holder but others have functionality as well.
 ScriptableObjects derived from Saveable contain implementation for saving data.
 These data can be saved and loaded from the disk.
 Initial value can be set if there isn't any save file.
 These `Saveable` objects can be saved by `SaveManager` class.

 You need to assign Saveables to the `SaveManager` so it can save and load them when the game runs.
 Use SaveManager to save your game state like collected wood count or money.